Articles & Databases

 Who invented the dentist's drill?
 When did the Girl Scouts start selling cookies?
 Who's the first person known to be hit by a meteorite?
 What was the first railroad tunnel?
 Who sent the first email, or the first tweet?
 When did a basketball team first score 10,000 points?
 These and many other famous firsts are found here in the 2016 edition of this popular reference title.
 Search by keyword or browse by category.

-Full Contents of Magazines: Zinio
+Full Contents of Magazines: RBDigital

-Go to eMagazines from Zinio
+Go to eMagazines Database from RBDigital

 Some of the same magazines that you love in paper format are now available for your computer or favorite mobile device, page for page.
 The library buys digital subscriptions to these so that you can read them online, or download them to read offline.
 Keep the magazines on your device as long as you want!
 Sign up to get automatic emails when a new issue of a magazine is available.